sdulicny/heroic-comedy-csv/pages/about.md

 We invite you to contribute your own ideas or examples of Comedy Against Authority here

-{% include feature/button.html text="Submit to Comedy Against Authority" link="submit.html" color="success" %}
+{% include feature/button.html text="Submit to Comedy Against Authority" link="submit.html" color="primary" %}

 ## About the Creators